 - He checked the documents meticulously.

-Another new and unique feature of Volume II is that it offers compatibility with Satori Reader (another resource we've discussed before).
+Another unique feature of Volume II is that it offers compatibility with Satori Reader (another resource we've discussed before).
 After completing certain chapters of the book, there are optional instructions guiding you to the Satori Reader chapters you should read for supplemental practice.
 Some of the vocabulary taught in Volume II is also specifically there to support your ability to read Satori Reader articles better.
 There's even a secret code for Satori Reader that you can get from the book.

 It's a win-win!